-The closed-loop method is also referred to as a sinusoidal commutation via an encoder with a field-oriented control.
-The heart of closed-loop technology is power-adjusted current control and feedback of control signals.
-Through the encoder, the rotor position is recorded and sinusoidal phase currents are generated in the motor coils.
-Vector control of the magnetic field ensures that the magnetic field of the stator is always perpendicular to that of the rotor and that the field strength corresponds precisely to the required torque.
-The current level thus controlled in the windings provides a uniform motor force and results in an especially smooth-running motor that can be precisely regulated.
+The closed-loop method is also referred to as sine commutation via an encoder with field oriented control.
+At the heart of closed-loop technology is the performance-adjusted current control as well as the feedback of the control signals.
+Using the encoder signals, the rotor orientation is recorded and sinusoidal phase currents are generated in the motor windings.
+Vector control of the magnetic field ensures that the magnetic field of the stator is always perpendicular to that of the rotor and that the field strength corresponds precisely to the desired torque.
+The current controlled in the windings provides a uniform motor force and results in an especially smooth-running motor that can be precisely regulated.

 True/pseudo closed loop